BlueBrain/nexus-cli/README.md

 * TODO download attached data if available (--data)

 ## upload
-* TODO upload a file in a given organization/domain
+* upload a file in a given organization/domain in a generic schema

 ## download
 * TODO given a search query, download all datasets locally along with metadata